-- ➤ Key Program Globalstar LEO Constellation Expansion: In February 2022, Globalstar Inc. (Globalstar) announced that MDA has been selected as the prime contractor for Globalstar's new LEO satellites.
+- Key Program Globalstar LEO Constellation Expansion: In February 2022, Globalstar Inc. (Globalstar) announced that MDA has been selected as the prime contractor for Globalstar's new LEO satellites.
 Globalstar is a leading provider of Mobile Satellite Services including customizable satellite IoT solutions for individuals and businesses globally.
-The contract, valued at \$327 million USD (~\$415 million CAD) includes the design, manufacture, assembly and test of 17 satellites, with options for Globalstar to purchase up to nine additional satellites.
-The satellites built by MDA will integrate with Globalstar's existing constellation, ensuring service continuity for Globalstar customers. - Program Update Telesat Lightspeed: In February 2021, Telesat announced that MDA has been selected for a major role on its upcoming Telesat Lightspeed LEO constellation program.
+Globalstar's contract with MDA, valued at \$327 million USD (~\$415 million CAD) includes the design, manufacture, assembly and test of 17 satellites, with options for Globalstar to purchase up to nine additional satellites.
+The satellites built by MDA will integrate with Globalstar's existing constellation, ensuring service continuity for Globalstar customers.
+In September 2022, Globalstar disclosed that Apple Inc. is the primary customer for its current and future satellite network capacity which will support new satellite-enabled services for certain of Apple's products. - Program Update Telesat Lightspeed: In February 2021, Telesat announced that MDA has been selected for a major role on its upcoming Telesat Lightspeed LEO constellation program.
 MDA will develop the Direct Radiating Array (DRA).
 Additionally, we are in discussions to provide Telesat with gateway antennas as well as spacecraft assembly, integration and test (AI&T) services for its initial LEO satellites.
 The work scope to conduct AI&T or final assembly of these satellites will enable MDA to produce one satellite per day, a new global benchmark for high performance satellite production.
 Telesat is expected to build and launch these satellites over the next five years, which represents an estimated \$800 million of potential revenue to MDA.
-In November 2021, Telesat announced delays to the Lightspeed program resulting from supply chain disruptions and has subsequently revised the initial constellation size to 198 LEO satellites from 298 to fit the original capital expenditure envelope.
+In November 2021, Telesat announced delays to the Lightspeed program resulting from supply chain disruptions.
 On August 5, 2022, Telesat further disclosed that it continues to work with its suppliers and lenders to advance the program, with the start date for the program uncertain at this point.
-Given the delays versus MDA's expectations of an early Q3 2022 start date for Telesat Lightspeed, we have revised our fiscal 2022 outlook to reflect these latest developments.
+As a result, MDA elected to remove the Telesat Lightspeed program from its fiscal 2022 outlook on August 12, 2022 to reflect these program developments.